|American League||National League|

 Players leading each league’s batters and pitchers in Box-Toppers points all made the All-Star teams for 2018:

 Luis Severino of the Yankees, who leads all players with 16.7 Box-Toppers points, is on the AL All-Star roster.
-However, Red Sox pitcher Chris Sale is the game’s starter for the AL. Sale has 14.7 points, fourth among all players and third among AL pitchers, behind Severino and Jose Berrios of the Twins (15.1).
+However, Red Sox pitcher Chris Sale is the game’s starter for the AL. Sale has 13.7 points, sixth among all players and fourth among AL pitchers.
 However, Sale led all players in Box-Toppers points in 2017 with 25.1.

 Max Scherzer of the Nationals, who leads all NL players with 16.4 Box-Toppers points, second overall, is on the NL All-Star roster and will start for the NL.
 Scherzer also led all NL pitchers in Box-Toppers points in 2017 with 25.0.